How to Open an Urn

 With a scattering urn like the “tube” urns in the video above, you have the option to bury or recycle the urn after use.
 This provides you with an attractive urn for the funeral, memorial service, or scattering ceremony, while minimizing the impact on the environment.

-Keepsake urns are small memorials designed to hold just a portion of the cremated ashes.
-Many families choose to retain a small amount of the remains as a “keepsake” when burying or scattering the bulk of the ashes.
+Keepsake urns are small memorials designed to hold just a portion of the cremation ashes.
+They may be available in different sizes.
+Many families choose to retain a small amount of the remains as a “keepsake” when burying or scattering the bulk of the ashes, or to share among close family.

 Each keepsake will open a little differently depending on the material and style.
 However, most open just like their full-size counterparts.
 For instance, most ceramic and metal vase-shaped urns have a lid, most stone urns have a stopper or gasket, etc.

-As you can see from the video demonstrations above, it is not necessary to mail the ashes in order to fill the urn.
-When you order a cremation urn, we (or any other urn company) will send you the empty urn.
+No, it is not necessary to mail the ashes to the urn manufacturer.
+When you order a cremation urn, Urns Northwest (or any other urn company) will send you the empty urn.
+Fill it as per the instructions above.
+If you would like assistance, a funeral director will be happy to do this for you.

-The only exception to this is when you have a specially-crafted memorial made from ashes.
-If the artist is going to incorporate the cremated remains into the urn or memorial itself, then they will require you to send the ashes (often just a portion) to them.
+The only exception to this is when you have a specially crafted memorial made from ashes.
+If the artist is going to incorporate the cremated remains into the memorial piece itself, then they will require you to send the ashes (often just a portion) to them.

 how to open an urn - pin it image